ibm-cloud-docs/netezza/timetravel/createalter_timetravel.md

 1. Create a temporal table as described in [Creating tables](/docs/netezza?topic=netezza-create-tables#creating-tables).

 You must set **retention time interval** to a nonzero value.

+Databases, schemas, and table names containing a dot character (".") do not show in the time travel statistics and graphs when you set the **retention time interval** to a nonzero value.
+When you do not set the **retention time interval**, all special characters are supported.
+{: note}

 When you insert a row into the table, the row receives a virtual insert timestamp that is equal to the commit time of the inserting transaction.